dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/editing-resources.md

 ### Links to Deleted Resources

 If resource `A` has a link to resource `B`, and resource `B` is later marked as deleted, `A`'s link will still exist.
-Knora API v2 will still return the link when `A` is queried, but without any information about `B` (except for `B`'s IRI).
+The DSP API v2 will still return the link when `A` is queried, but without any information about `B` (except for `B`'s IRI).
 If `A`'s link is necessary to meet the requirements of a cardinality, marking `B` as deleted will